funkr/distinct/README.md

 # distinct
 A simple commandline tool to remove duplicate lines in a text file.
-Its a further development of the `uniq` command, `uniq` just removes consecutive lines but `distint` remove every double enttry.
+Its a further development of the `uniq` command, `uniq` just removes consecutive lines but `distinct` remove every double enttry.

 This is my first try in F#.
 Any comments are welcome.